pacphi/cf-service-inventory-report/README.md

 ## How to deploy to Pivotal Application Service

+You may choose to follow the step-by-step instructions below or execute a couple of shell scripts to [deploy](deploy.sh) and/or [shutdown/destroy](destroy.sh) the application.

 Authenticate to a foundation using the API endpoint.
 > E.g., login to [Pivotal Web Services](https://run.pivotal.io)